vinodhkris/vinodhkris.github.io/about.md

 permalink: /about/
 ---

 Hi, I am Vinodh Krishnan.
 You seemed to have reached my page (by mistake of course.
-Perhaps you meant to go to http://vine.co and you've had one drink too many?).
-Here are my details.
+Perhaps you meant to go to [Vine](http://vine.co) and you've had one drink too many?).
+Anyways here are my details.
 Please hire me.

 ## Education